5 March 2026

 Economic Impact and Energy Security Concerns

-Turning to the domestic front, Starmer delivered a measured assessment of the economic outlook.
-Echoing Labour’s shadow chancellor Rachel Reeves, he reaffirmed confidence in the UK’s economic strategy, arguing that current uncertainties only strengthen the rationale for their approach.
+Turning attention to domestic implications, Starmer provided a measured but sober assessment of the UK’s economic outlook amid mounting international uncertainty.
+Reflecting the views of Labour’s shadow chancellor, Rachel Reeves, he reiterated confidence in the government’s economic strategy, contending that current geopolitical risks reinforce rather than undermine the rationale for the chosen fiscal approach.

 Warning of Prolonged Conflict and Escalation Risks